Best Free Transcription Software in 2026

 Best if you want ease of use.

-1. Sign up for a free tool like Otter.ai or Notta
+1. Sign up for a free tool like Otter.ai or Notta.

-3. Wait for the transcript
+3. Wait for the transcript.

-Option 3: Use real-time dictation for spoken drafting
+Option 3: Use real-time dictation

-1. Open a real-time dictation tool like VoiceDash
+1. Open a tool like VoiceDash.

-2. Speak into your document or app
+2. Speak directly into your writing app.

 How to transcribe a video to text for free